|

-The American pavilion
+The American Adventure pavilion

 is a colonial-style mansion whose roots are found in the architecture of